 During the course of our normal operating activities, we have agreed to certain contingent indemnification obligations as further described below.
 The term of our indemnification obligations is generally perpetual.
 There is generally no limitation on the potential amount of future payments we could be required to make under these indemnification obligations.
 To date, we have not incurred significant costs to defend lawsuits or settle claims based on our indemnification obligations.
 If any of our indemnification obligations is triggered, we may incur substantial liabilities.
-Because the aggregate amount of any potential indemnification obligation is not a stated amount, the overall maximum amount of any such obligations cannot be reasonably estimated.
-No liabilities have been recorded for these obligations on our Consolidated Balance Sheets as of December 31, 2017 or 2016.
+Because the aggregate amount of any potential indemnification obligation is not a stated amount, we cannot reasonably estimate the overall maximum amount of any such obligations.
+We have recorded no liabilities for these obligations on our Consolidated Balance Sheets as of December 31, 2018 or 2017.